James Carafano

 James Jay Carafano (born May 8, 1955) is the director of the Douglas and Sarah Allison Center for Foreign Policy Studies and vice president of the Kathryn and Shelby Cullom Davis Institute for International Studies at The Heritage Foundation.
 Carafano is also an adjunct professor at the Institute of World Politics.

 Early life and education

 Carafano was born in New York City, and raised in East Meadow, New York.
+He graduated from the United States Military Academy, West Point, NY in 1977.
 He holds an M.A. in British and early modern European history from Georgetown University, an M.A. in strategic studies from the U.S. War College in Carlisle, Pennsylvania, and a Ph.D. in diplomatic history from Georgetown.

 Career

 Military and academic

 Carafano served 25 years in the Army in Europe, South Korea, and the U.S., and he rose to the rank of lieutenant colonel.
 During that time, he served as head speech writer for the Army Chief of Staff and was the executive director of Joint Force Quarterly, the Defense Department's military journal.

 Carafano has taught at Mount Saint Mary College in New York and served as a fleet professor at the U.S. Naval War College.
 He has been an assistant professor at the U.S. Military Academy at West Point, and, as of 2011, he serves as a visiting professor at the National Defense University at Fort Lesley McNair in Washington and at Georgetown.
 Carafano joined The Institute of World Politics in Washington, D.C., in 2013 as an adjunct professor.
 He is a member of the National Academies Board on Army Science and Technology, the Department of the Army Historical Advisory Committee, and is a senior fellow at the George Washington University Homeland Security Policy Institute.
 Carafano is an advisory board member of Spirit of America, a 501(c)(3) organization that supports the safety and success of Americans serving abroad and the local people and partners they seek to help.